Chapter 7 Means Test

 Many clients ask us about the means test and if it is required to be eligible to file for bankruptcy.
-There are many people show fear the means test because they believe that not passing it will force them to file for Chapter 13 bankruptcy or discount them entirely from being able to file.
+There are many people who fear the means test because they believe that not passing it will force them to file for Chapter 13 bankruptcy or discount them entirely from being able to file.

 At New Day Legal we know that these reasons are not necessarily true.
 The laws do state that before filing for Chapter 7 bankruptcy, you must demonstrate the need for it and this is done by the means test.

 How Does It Work?